 The worst thing about crack is probably the paranoia.
-Last week, for instance, I was eating at Subway and saw they were getting ready to close.
-People who close restaurants used to be called "closers" but now they prefer "evening service specialists" and consider "closer" an offensive slur.
-Somehow, as I watched the two Subway employees close up shop, I got the notion that they could read my mind.
-My first thought was "don't think 'closer,' don't think 'closer,' don't think 'closer,'" but by then, of course, I'd already thought it three times.
+Last week, for instance, I was eating at Subway and thought to myself that my bread was really stale.
 One of the workers gave me a piercing look, stopped what he was doing, and approached my table.
-I thought he was going to punch me or stab me with a knife carved from a really stale loaf of bread, but instead he just handed me some coins - I'd forgotten my change.
+I thought he had somehow read my mind and was going to punch me, but instead he just handed me some coins - I'd forgotten my change.
 I realized then that the whole mind-reading thing was just crack-induced paranoia.
 No one could read my thoughts after all!
 My secrets would remain mine forever!

 I was surprised at how disappointed I felt.